tjmetivier/illustrisvirtualobservatory/index.md

 ![Full Functions](misc/pics/p5.png)

 Here, you can completely customize the output.
-Changing the redshift on this page will change
+Changing the redshift on this page will make the image convolve to the corresponding value once the program is run.
+The file can also be modified to include multiple outputs, backgrounds, etc...

+For more on modification, refer to the Sunpy module (source code).

+> Tyler Metivier, Whitaker Research Group, University of Connecticut

+> NASA CT Space Grant Consortium